 Put in the most simple terms, employee advocacy is usually defined as the promotion of an organization by its staff.
 In practice, there is a little more to it than that.
 Effective employee advocacy relies on an engaged workforce, one that buys into a credible narrative about your brand.
-It goes far beyond simply telling friends how great your job is or creating the odd LinkedIn post.
+It goes far beyond telling friends how great your job is or solely sharing LinkedIn posts via employee advocacy tools.

 To be able to put the right employee advocacy program in place, therefore, companies first need to have a strong level of employee engagement.
 If they can achieve this and are successful in creating a culture of employee advocacy, they’ll benefit from boosted visibility, improved brand perception, and have employees that are more optimistic about the company’s future.

 It’s one thing to talk about boosting employee engagement - but quite another to actually achieve it.
 The first step is understanding the definition of “employee engagement.”
 Employee engagement is a broad workplace approach to creating the right environment for your workers to give their best each day.
 It’s based on trust, commitment, and communication - and is always a two-way process, involving both employer and employee.
 And it’s certainly something worth prioritizing.
 Organizations that record high levels of employee engagement are 21% more profitable than those that do not.

 Much of the discussion around how to boost employee engagement centers on desk workers.
 This is despite the fact that 80% of the global workforce is made up of frontline workers - the kind that work in hospitality, retail, manufacturing, and quick-service restaurants.
 For these employees, the usual tactics deployed to improve engagement, like scheduling regular meetings, installing new PC software, and issuing workplace surveys, simply do not work.

 Benefits of Employee Advocacy